In High School or have begun college, but want to change majors?

 - Special Education: K to 12th grade

-The most recent degree plans for these majors on our the Advisement Center’s website under Degree Plans – Teaching Majors.
+The most recent degree plans for these majors on our the Advising information pages under Degree Plans – Teaching Majors.

 Our teacher education program coordinates with the College of Arts and Sciences and College of Agriculture and Home Economics to provide teacher preparation programs in Music Education and Family and Consumer Science Education and Agricultural & Extension Education.